pySTEPS/pysteps.github.io/index.md

 ## Get in touch

 We encourage you to open [Issues](https://github.com/pySTEPS/pysteps/issues) via our [GitHub page](https://github.com/pySTEPS/pysteps).
-ALternatively, you can get in touch with the pysteps community on our [pysteps slack](https://pysteps.slack.com/).
-To get access to it, you first need to ask for an invitation, which you can automatically receive visiting [this invite page](https://pysteps-slackin.herokuapp.com/).
+Alternatively, get in touch with the pysteps community on our [pysteps slack](https://pysteps.slack.com/).
+To get access to it, you first need to subscripbe using the following automatic [invitation page](https://pysteps-slackin.herokuapp.com/).
 This page can sometimes take a while to load so please be patient.

 ## ERAD2020 short-course

 A second edition of our nowcasting workshop will take place at [ERAD2020](https://www.erad2020.ch/) in Locarno, Switzerland, on Aug 30th!
-Registration to the short course will open on March 2020.
-More information will follow.
+Registration are already open, book your place and find more info [here](https://www.erad2020.ch/short-courses-1).

 ## ERAD2018 short-course